-Beyond the Classroom: Excursions that Inspire
+Beyond the Classroom: Excursions that inspire

 GEO Segovia allows students to learn through organized experiences both inside and outside of the classroom.
 Each week, a portion of class time is spent on walking tours to historical sites throughout Segovia.
 Short class excursions, day trips, and a weekend excursion* allow students to see, experience, and feel rich history of Spain first hand.
 Note: Not all of the following attractions are visited in any one term.